Austin Facelift Specialists

 What Kind Of Anesthesia Is Used For Face Lift Surgery?

-The type of anesthesia a surgeon uses during a rhytidectomy depends on the type of surgery being performed.
+The type of anesthesia a surgeon uses during a rhytidectomy (facelift) depends on the type of surgery being performed.
 A mini lift will typically be performed using oral sedation and local anesthesia.
 A full rhytidectomy will usually require IV sedation.
-For the most part, general anesthesia is not used during facial rejuvenation surgery at Buckingham Center.
+For the most part, general anesthesia is not used during any facial rejuvenation surgery at Buckingham Center.

 How Is Facelift Surgery Performed?